Codefreyy/Films-website-boostrap5/README.md

 To run the project, perform the following steps:

+Local Setup:
+(1) Open the "moviesJoy" folder using your preferred IDE.
-1. Run `npm i` to install dependencies.
+(2) Run npm i to install the necessary dependencies.
-2. If you're using VS Code, install the Live Server extension from Extensions and open Live Server.
-If you don't use Live Server, you can directly open `index.html` in your browser.
+(3) Install the Live Server extension and launch Live Server.
+Please note that opening index.html directly or not installing the dependencies may affect correct display.

+Deployed Website:
+The project is also available online at: https://student230011113-responsivefilm-codefreyy.vercel.app/

 ## Pages Summary